kozloffsky/MVentory_API/README.md

 * Name
 * Description

-Add an `_` (underscore) to the attribute code on attribute details page to inclkude it in the product details for the app.
-Existing attributes can have the underscore added / removed by pressing on `Add/Remove to mVentory` button.
+Other attributes are only shown in the product details in the app only if their *Attribute Code* ends with an `_` (underscore) character.
+Append an underscore character to the *Attribute Code* of all new attributes that you want to appear in the app.
+Existing attributes can have the underscore appended / removed by pressing on `Add to mVentory` / `Remove from mVentory` button.

-Note, changing an attribute code requires refreshing Magento indexes.
+Note: changing an attribute code requires refreshing Magento indexes.

-Attrbute code examples that are recognised by the app: `cpu_frequency_`, `age_`, `not_a_useful_attribute_` Ignored by the app: `cpu_frequency`, `age`, `not_a_useful_attribute`
+Attribute code examples that are recognised by the app: `cpu_frequency_`, `age_`, `not_a_useful_attribute_`.
+Ignored by the app: `cpu_frequency`, `age`, `not_a_useful_attribute`.

 Certain attributes are created by the extension and are reserved.

-mVentory has many special feature for manupulating attributes and their values.
-Read more on https://github.com/mVentory/MVentory_Tm/wiki/Attribute-features
+mVentory has many special feature sfor manipulating attributes and their values.
+Read more [here](https://github.com/mVentory/MVentory_Tm/wiki/Attribute-features).

 ####Category mapping
 The app does not allow the user to choose the category of the product.
 Instead, the categories are mapped based on product properties.